 This document should accurately reflect candidate’s completed educational background and all of their professional and related experiences to date.
 Document should be thorough and comprehensive.

 Candidates will list Vimeo, YouTube or similar resources as hyperlinks in a Word or PDF attachment.
 These samples should demonstrate candidates’ expertise and interests, such as excerpts of choreography, documentation of performances, samples of dance notation or evidence of restating dance works, or dance media projects.

 The dance faculty will review writing samples to determine applicants’ potential research and creative interests and to assess their competency as writers.
 Candidates will submit a substantive piece of writing, one that demonstrates their thoughtfulness and capacity to handle language with fluency.
 This writing submission must be at least four pages double-spaced but no more than 20 pages; this might take the form of a critical review, process paper, or scholarly essay.

 Letters of Recommendation

 At least three (3) letters of recommendation must be submitted.
 Letters should speak to candidates’ artistic and academic strengths.
 At least two letters should be from someone at an academic institution (past or present) who can speak to these strengths, even if previous academic work was not in dance.

 Unofficial transcripts will be required to apply.
 Official transcripts from prior institutions will be required after admission/acceptance.

-For more information, please contact Sarah M. Barry, Director of MFA in Dance program at email@example.com.
+For more information, please contact Sarah M. Barry, Director of the MFA in Dance program at email@example.com.